Top 46 SQL Coding Interview Questions and Answers

 Advanced SQL Coding Interview Questions for Experienced Professionals

-In this section, we will tackle advanced SQL programming interview questions designed for experienced professionals.
+In this section, we will tackle advanced SQL programming interview questions and answers designed for experienced candidates.
 These questions focus on complex SQL operations, performance optimization techniques, and data manipulations.
 Mastering these concepts will enable you to tackle real-world challenges effectively and demonstrate our expertise in SQL during your interviews.

 Q32.
 How can we optimize a slow-running query?